How Can I Live When They Don't?

 2. Moments of Coherence

 Then, there are moments when life gently, or forcefully, calls you back.
 You have to go to work.
 Your child needs lunch.
 You lose yourself in a project, share a laugh with a friend, or get curious about something new.
-This is often met with guilt, "How can I laugh when they are gone?", but that guilt is a misunderstanding.
-This is your reconstruction.
+This is often met with guilt: "How can I laugh when they're gone?"
+But that guilt is a misunderstanding.
+Really, this is your reconstruction.

 A Practical Takeaway: How to Navigate